 Thank you for your interest in becoming an APEx Surveyor.
-ASTRO is currently only seeking radiation oncologists who would like to become an APEx Surveyor.
+ASTRO is currently seeking radiation oncologists and medical physicists who would like to become an APEx Surveyor.
 Please review the information on this page before beginning your application.
-Once you are ready, scroll to the bottom of the page and click Surveyor Portal to begin.
+Once you have reviewed the content, select Surveyor Portal at the bottom of the page.

 In order to be an ASTRO APEx Surveyor, one must satisfy all of the following:

-ASTRO also expects its surveyors to comply with all aspects of the Surveyor Agreement Business Associate's Agreement and all APEx Accreditation Procedures, including but not limited to the following information.
+ASTRO also expects its surveyors to comply with all aspects of the Surveyor Agreement Business Associate's Agreement and all APEx Accreditation Procedures.

 Surveyors are expected to have computer skills sufficient to allow them to collect data using current technologies and be able to complete survey forms in a timely manner at the facility.
-ASTRO will assign surveyors based on their familiarity with the facility’s EHR and treatment planning systems.
+ASTRO will assign surveyors based on their familiarity with the facility’s EHR(s) and treatment planning system(s).

-Surveyors are expected to exercise professional conduct and use appropriate communication in accordance with APEx Surveyor procedures before and during the survey interview and with facility staff.
-Surveyors serve as data collectors for ASTRO; final decisions will be made by committee as described below.
+Surveyors are expected to exercise professional conduct and use appropriate communication in accordance with APEx Surveyor procedures before and during the facility visit and with facility staff.

 Before accepting a facility visit assignment, the surveyor must consider his or her ability to act impartially in reviewing the facility and whether such impartiality could be impaired by any financial interest, personal relationship, commercial relationship or interest of the surveyor’s employer.
 Surveyors must actively engage in the identification, disclosure and resolution of any conflicts of interests which arise.
 To this end, surveyors are expected to: